12 Must-Have IT Asset Management Software Features

 1. Freshservice

 Freshservice combines asset management with IT Service Management using AI-powered automation.
-The platform includes a configuration management database (CMDB) that tracks not just individual assets but also how they connect to each other.
+The platform includes a configuration management database (CMDB) that tracks individual assets and how they connect to each other.

 What sets it apart is the rapid deployment process.
 Most teams get basic asset tracking running within days rather than weeks.
 The AI features automatically categorize assets and suggest maintenance schedules based on usage patterns.